warewulf/warewulf3/docs/recipes/stateful-provisioning.md

 (Note that these variables do not appear in <tt>node print</tt> .
 To view the current values, type <tt>object print nodename -p :all</tt>)

-Currently supported filesystems are ext2, ext3, ext4, vfat, swap and tmpfs.
+Currently supported filesystems are ext2, ext3, ext4, xfs, vfat, swap and tmpfs.
 When not set, <tt>filesystems=mountpoint=/:type=tmpfs</tt>.
 The
 <tt>filesystems</tt> variable can be used to set up more complex
 partitioning schemes as well.